 This is a BC government funded program - all our services are free.

-Settlement workers are available to provide one-on-one support, consultation and referrals, by appointment — at the MHHS Office, Vancouver.
+Settlement workers are available to provide one-on-one support, consultation and referrals.
 Our BCSIS staff can answer your questions about settlement related concerns such as: employment, government services and benefits, as well as immigration and work permits.

 BCSIS Group Orientations/Workshops

 We offer group orientations/workshops to provide our eligible clients and their families with information on key settlement topics including: